BroadbandForum/usp-test/07-websocket.md

 ### Test Setup

-1. Ensure the EUT is configured to use WebSocket and to comminucate to the controller that exists in the test environment.
+1. Ensure the EUT is configured to use WebSocket and to communicate to the controller that exists in the test environment.

 ### Test Procedure